 Gaviota Coast Conservancy statement on Venoco bankruptcy announcement

-The announcement by Venoco that they are filing for Chapter 11 bankruptcy and returning their interests in their three offshore state leases back to the State of California is great news for the Gaviota Coast!
-Since their leases include Platform Holly, the Ellwood onshore processing facility, and wells drilled at the beach at Ellwood, this is also a welcome development to neighbors in the City of Goleta.
+Venoco's declaration of filing for Chapter 11 bankruptcy and returning of three offshore state leases back to the State of California is great news for the Gaviota Coast!
+Since their leases include Platform Holly and wells drilled at the beach at Ellwood, this is also a welcome development to neighbors in the City of Goleta.

 “This action by Venoco signals the end of oil production and processing from State waters on the Gaviota Coast,” stated Michael S. Brown, President of the Gaviota Coast Conservancy.
 The rupture of the All-American Pipeline at Refugio in May 2015 and its continued non-operation led to a shutdown of Venoco’s Platform Holly offshore of the Gaviota Coast and of Exxon’s Las Flores Canyon processing operations in the heart of the Gaviota Coast.

 “After a century of oil operations on this precious part of the California coast, today’s actions will lead to removal of three dangerous and visually intrusive oil and gas production facilities, restoration of degraded habitats, expanded public access, protection of Chumash cultural resources, and expanded sustainable agricultural activities that have defined the rural character of Gaviota for over 150 years,” said Brown.
 “We applaud the decades-long work of the Environmental Defense Center, the Sierra Club, Get Oil Out and Citizens Planning Association to fight the expansion of oil production on the Gaviota Coast and offshore in the Santa Barbara Channel.
 Their steadfastness, and Venoco’s quitclaim, turns a new page in history of this part of California.”